q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 If you don't already have an InfluxDB instance, [create an InfluxDB Cloud account](https://www.influxdata.com/products/influxdb-cloud/) or [install InfluxDB OSS](https://www.influxdata.com/products/influxdb/).

-## Setup InfluxDB
+## Authenticate with an InfluxDB API token

 ### Add an InfluxDB All-Access token

-For convenience in development, use an _All-Access_ token to read and write from your application.
+For convenience in development, use an _All-Access_ token for your application to read and write with the InfluxDB API.
 To create an All-Access token, use one of the following:
 - [InfluxDB UI](influxdb/v2.1/security/tokens/create-token/#create-an-all-access-token)
 - [InfluxDB CLI](/influxdb/v2.1/security/tokens/create-token/#create-an-all-access-token-1)

 {{% note %}}

-For a production application, we recommend you create a token with minimal permissions and only use it in that application.
+For a production application, we recommend you create a token with minimal permissions and only use it with that application.

 {{% /note %}}

 ## Send an API request

 Now that you have InfluxDB, an API token, and the Node.JS client library (with `iot-center-v2`), use the client library to send a request to the InfluxDB API.

 #### Example: list API endpoints